Updated: 7/15/22 | July 15th, 2022

 Travel Tips for Kyoto

 1. Get the Sightseeing Pass – If you plan on riding public transportation a lot, consider getting this card.
-One-day passes are 1,200 JPY for adults (600 JPY for kids) and grant unlimited travel on both the subway and city buses.
-Two-day passes are available for 2,000 JPY (1,000 JPY for kids) however they must be used on two consecutive days.
+One-day passes are 1,400 JPY and grant unlimited travel on both the subway and city buses.

 2. Rent a bicycle – If you don’t want to use the bus, rent a bike.
-There are plenty of places to rent a bike in Kyoto, including at many hostels.
+There are plenty of places to rent a bike in Kyoto, including at many of the city’s hostels.
 It’s a cheap and easy way to explore the city and you’ll get a much better feel of the place, too!
-Many hostels will rent bikes, and there are plenty of rental companies, too.
-Expect to pay around 1,500 JPY for a day.
+Expect to pay around 1,000-1,500 JPY per day for a rental.

 3. Stick to sushi trains – The sushi in Kyoto is very expensive.
 If you need a fix, stick to the sushi trains around the city.
-The train station has a very good one that won’t cost you the 6,200 JPY that most of the restaurants will cost you, although there usually is a long wait.
+The train station has a very good one, although there’s a long wait.

-4. Shop at the 100 Yen ($1 USD) stores – There are many 100 JPY shops in Kyoto with set meals, snacks, drinks, toiletries, and other odds end ends items.
+4. Shop at the 100 Yen ($1 USD) stores – There are many 100 JPY shops in Kyoto with snacks, drinks, toiletries, and other odds and ends items.
 Store names vary by region, so ask your hotel/hostel reception where the nearest one is located.
+They’re the cheapest places to grab a quick snack.

-5. Eat curry, ramen, and donburi – Curry bowls were as cheap as 370 JPY per plate.
-Donburi, bowls of meat and rice, are around 500-620 JPY.
-Ramen is never more than 865 JPY.
+5. Eat curry, ramen, and donburi – Curry, donburi (bowls of meat and rice), and ramen are your cheapest option here when it comes to eating out.
 The main train station has a lot of these kinds of restaurants, so if you’re not sure where to go just eat here!
-You can also find lots of cheap, pre-packaged food at all the major convenience stores.
+You can also find lots of cheap, pre-packaged food and sushi at all the major convenience stores.

-6. Couchsurf – If you’re on a tight budget, consider Couchsurfing (or similar hospitality exchanges).
+6. Stay with a local – If you’re on a tight budget, consider Couchsurfing (or similar hospitality exchanges).
 Just make sure to contact hosts early — Kyoto sees a lot of tourists and the response rate in Japan isn’t great.

 Kyoto is one of the most beautiful places to visit in Japan.
-It remains a highlight of my time in the country and temples of Kyoto are the area’s biggest draw.
-I hope this guide inspired you to visit as many temples as possible.
-Try to get to the ones that are off the main tourist trail too as the biggest temples can see crazy crowds during peak season!
+It remains a highlight of my time in the country and the temples of Kyoto are the area’s biggest draw.
+Even though it can get busy and crowded, they are still worth seeing up close as the gardens are an oasis of peace in a country known for its hustle and bustle.

 Book Your Trip to Kyoto: Logistical Tips and Tricks